garrandall/popular-music-data/tracks/don-t-go-breaking-my-heart-elton-john-rupaul.md

 And nobody told us
 Because nobody showed us
 And now it's up to us babe
-Oooh, I think we can make it
+Oh, I think we can make it
 So don't misunderstand me
 You put the light in my life
 Oh you put the sparks to the flame
 I've got your heart in my sights

-Oooh-hoo
+Oh-hoo
 Nobody knows it
 When I was down
 I was your clown
-Oooh-hoo
+Oh-hoo
 Nobody knows it
 Right from the start
 I gave you my heart